Kordiann/Say-Hello-App/README.md

 # Say-Hello-App
-Say hello app using Node.js, React
+Say hello app using Node.js, React and Leaflet.